• Apr 23, 2025

 If you find yourself needing to purchase excess baggage for your AirAsia flight, you can do so conveniently at the airport by following the AirAsia excess baggage charges and following these specific guidelines:

-- If you have booked a connecting flight, you must pay your excess baggage fee based on per guest/ per kg/ per way.
+• If you have booked a connecting flight, you must pay the excess baggage fee per guest/ per kg/ per way.

 Note: If you have excess baggage, you should arrive at the airport at least three hours before your scheduled departure.